Document Actions

 Article 9

 The parties shall jointly monitor the implementation of this Agreement and implement such measures as are required by developments.
-With a view to achieving this, the Nordic Council of Ministers shall appoint an advisory committee which will report as required to the
+In this regard, the Nordic Council of Ministers will appoint an advisory committee, which, if necessary, shall report to the Nordic Council of Ministers on the implementation of the agreement and may submit proposals for amendments and additions to the agreement.

 This Agreement shall come into force thirty days after the date on which all parties have notified the Finnish Ministry of Foreign Affairs that they have approved the Agreement.

-This Agreement ceases to be in force when the agreement ceases to be in force .
+This Agreement ceases to be in force when the agreement ceases to be in force.

 For the Faroe Islands and Greenland and, respectively, Åland, the Agreement shall not come into force until thirty days after the Finnish Ministry of Foreign Affairs has lodged notification that the Agreement shall be valid for the Faroe Islands and Greenland and, respectively, Åland.